 I’m glad to report that things are going really well.
-Since I wrote that post, I’ve lost 15 pounds and about 13.5 inches and although I’ve had a few hard moments, I’m generally feeling really encouraged and inspired.
+Since I wrote that post, I’ve lost 15 pounds and about 13.5 inches and although I’ve had a few hard moments, All the energy pills I have taken that I’ve got from My Fitness Hub, it helped me a lot.
+I’m generally feeling really encouraged and inspired.
 I’ve started taking advantage of some nutrition guidance at the club where I workout, and I’m convinced that right now, that has been one of the major keys to my success.
 Well, that and a bunch of people in my life who are cheering me on in a big way.

 So I’m back with a new list for you!
 Here they are:

 10 new things I’m doing to maintain my healthy groove:

 - I’m a food-diary-keeping maniac.
 I am writing down everything I eat for two reasons: One because I need to show it to the nutritionists who are guiding my food choices but also because it really makes me mindful and careful about what I eat.
 It’s helped me control those “innocent” bites I might throw in my mouth while making dinner and especially the things I eat between meals.